Cayley structures and common knowledge: Coset acyclicity and its structure theory

 As suggested by our notation, $d_t(w,v)$ and $d_t(\brck{w},\brck{v})$ are closely related.
 It is shown in~\cite{Ca19} that the two measures correspond for sufficiently acyclic \ca structures.
-Furthermore, it is shown that in sufficiently acyclic \ca structures the $t$-distance between between two worlds is short if there are no short \emph{inner} non-$t$ coset paths.
-This result is of crucial importance because it reduces the global distance between~$w$ and~$v$ in~\Mf to a local phenomenon within $\Mf\upharpoonright\ag(w,v)$.
+In a sufficiently acyclic \ca structure, a non-$t$ coset path